Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Modelling the Spectral Energy Distribution: Methodology

 \subsection{Gas-to-dust ratio}

 The derived mass-loss rate depends on the assumed gas-to-dust ratio.
-Considering that RGB stars are much less luminous that their AGB counterparts, the gas-to-dust ratio may deviate from the typical value of 200 for the post-AGBs.
+Considering that RGB stars are much less luminous than their AGB counterparts, the gas-to-dust ratio may deviate from the typical value of 200 for the post-AGBs.
 The dust composition around the post-RGBs may be different from that around the post-AGBs.
-The gas-to-dust ratio may also depend on the metallicity of the galaxy, e.g. \citet{loon1999}, \citet{nanni2019}. \citet{loon1999} use a value of 500 for the LMC.
-Roman-Duval et al. (2014) found gas-to-dust ratios of 380$^{+250}_{-130}$ in the LMC.
-Determining the gas-to-dust ratio as a function of fundamental stellar parameters (e.g., luminosity and metallicity) and evolutionary phase is still a distant goal (Sahai 2009).
-A higher value of $\delta$ would imply a proportionate increase in the masses of the ejecta that we derive for our sample of stars.
+The gas-to-dust ratio may also depend on the metallicity of the galaxy, e.g. \citet{loon1999}, \citet{nanni2019}. \citet{loon1999} use a value of 500 for the LMC. \citet{roman2014} found gas-to-dust ratios of 380$^{+250}_{-130}$ in the LMC.
+Determining the gas-to-dust ratio as a function of fundamental stellar parameters (e.g., luminosity and metallicity) and evolutionary phase is still a distant goal \citep{sahai2009}.
+In this paper, we adopt $\delta$ = 200.
+A higher value of $\delta$ would imply a proportionate increase in the derived masses of the ejecta (gas+dust).